crcn/programming-terms/README.md

-A curated list of terms used in programming.
+A curated list of generic terms used in programming.

 ## Class names